 While some VPNs pretend to support IPv6, they may not inform their users about all the limitations and that is why disabling IPv6 on your device is the best recommendation if you cannot use Transmission on your VPN connection.

-When downloading torrents from a client such as Transmission, it’s a good choice to use a VPN service because it offers you a safer browsing experience and protection from entities trying to steal information or spy on you.
+When downloading torrents from a client such as Transmission, it’s a good choice to use the fastest VPN servers because it offers you a safer browsing experience and protection from entities trying to steal information or spy on you.

 A VPN server hides your real IP address so that peers can’t see your actual location, and it encrypts your internet traffic, which blocks your ISP from finding out that you are using a torrent site.